 The Wild Coast is one of the least visited parts of South Africa, it’s also one of the poorest and most authentic areas.
 I wouldn’t recommend staying in Coffee Bay.
 It has become a bit of a backpacker’s haven and the locals here seem to be mainly interested in selling you marijuana.

-Stay in Bulungula instead, there is a community run hostel where you will have genuine contact with the local people, who are friendly and helpful without wanting anything in return.
+Stay at the Bulungula Lodge instead, at the community run hostel where you will have genuine contact with the local people, who are friendly and helpful without wanting anything in return.
 Share a beer with the Xhosa people at the local shebeen, they will be just as curious about you as you are about them!

 I walked from Coffee Bay to Bulungula in 2 days along the coast and hills.
 You are in the midst of Xhosa culture here and it’ll feel a world away from the hustle and bustle of Cape Town!

 7/ Hike the Drakensberg Mountains

 Gorgeous mountain scenery awaits you in this area.
 This is walking territory so leave your car aside for a few days!
 The Drakensberg Mountains are a really vast territory, so the best option is to base yourself in a certain region and do day walks from there.
 I stayed in the Monks Cowl area in Central Drakensberg and hiked to various waterfalls and Blindman’s Corner (that didn’t steal its name, I couldn’t see anything because of the fog!)